chia56028/Wargame-Bandit/Level6/README.md

 - Use `ls` can see more folder

-- Use `find . -type f -size 1033c` to check which file is text file
+- Use `find . -type f -size 1033c` to find files that meets the prompt

 - Use `cat` to output content